ttalvitie/browservice/README.md

 The issue tracker is left open so existing reports stay readable and users can help each other, but I will not respond to anything in it.

 Thank you to everyone who used, tested and gave feedback on Browservice over the years.

+---

+*Everything below this line is the README as it was at the end of maintenance (2026-02-09, v0.9.12.2) and is kept unchanged.
+It describes the project in the present tense and mentions possible future work; read it with the notice above in mind.*

+---

+A web "proxy" server that enables browsing the modern web on historical browsers.
+It works by rendering the browser viewport into images, which are then shown by a JavaScript application running on the client browser.

 ## News